 By the time I entered my junior year of high school, I had normalized punishment.
 I had been reprimanded so much, that I expected to get in trouble for one thing or another.
 Whether it was demerits for showing up late to class, skipping school entirely, failing to do homework, or lashing out at teachers because of something I was struggling with at home, disciplinary action always found its way to me.

 I always received the conventional rhetoric: “That’s unacceptable.
 I’m disappointed.
 We don’t have time for your antics here.
 We have kids that really want to learn, and we don’t need you ruining it for others.
 You’ll be in detention today and tomorrow.
 Next time this happens, you’ll be suspended.”
 I would typically get this talk from an administrator who I barely knew, and who barely knew my story.
 I didn’t trust these administrators with my story, and often doubted if they cared at all.
-Beyond all of that, I suspected that most of them knew little to nothing about what it personally meant to live in perpetual violence and poverty, and the social emotional toll it takes to endure it.
+Beyond all of that, I suspected that most of them knew little to nothing about what it personally meant to live in perpetual violence and poverty, and the social emotional fortitude it takes to endure it.